How to Dispose of Electronics in New York City (NYC)?

 eCycleNYC Program

-If you live in an apartment building with 10 or more units, you may have access to the eCycleNYC program.
+If you live in an apartment building with 10 or more units, you may be eligible for the eCycleNYC program.
 This partnership between the NYC Department of Sanitation and Electronic Recyclers International makes recycling electronics easy and convenient.

 Residents can drop off unwanted electronics in designated collection bins within the building.
 Accepted items include computers, TVs, printers, and mobile phones.
-The NYC Department of Sanitation collects the electronics and ensures they are recycled responsibly, following all state and local regulations.
+The NYC Department of Sanitation collects electronics and ensures they are recycled responsibly, in compliance with all state and local regulations.

 The eCycleNYC program is available to buildings throughout the five boroughs.
 If your building isn’t enrolled, encourage your property manager to sign up.
 It’s a simple way to ensure that electronics are recycled properly without the hassle of transporting them yourself.